A tour leader's diary: Myanmar

 The lake (In) is surrounded by four (Ley) villages and we toured through Ayaamo, one of the first four villages settled by the Intha people, way back in the 11th century.

-Four boats and several pole-carrying Intha tribesmen moved a huge floating island past our restaurant window at lunchtime today, an unusual event apparently, causing quite a stir amongst our group who were enjoying a relaxed lunch on the shores of the lake.
+Four boats and several pole-carrying Intha tribesmen moved a huge floating island past our restaurant window at lunchtime today, an unusual event apparently, causing quite a stir among our group who were enjoying a relaxed lunch on the shores of the lake.

 The final day